apify/apify-docs/sources/platform/console/billing.md

 The **Subscriptions** tab offers a central location to manage various aspects of your subscription plan.
 Here, you can access details about your current plan and explore options to upgrade to a different one.

-This tab also allows you to manage your payment methods, including adding new ones or editing existing options.
+This tab also allows you to manage your payment methods.
 Additionally, you can adjust your billing details to ensure they remain up-to-date.
 Another feature of this tab is the visibility of any special offers currently applied to your account.

 ![Apify console subscription view](./images/console-billing-subscription.png)